 A prospectus in electronic format may be made available on the web sites maintained by one or more underwriters, or selling group members, if any, participating in the offering.
-The underwriters may agree to allocate a number of shares to underwriters and selling group members for sale to their online brokerage account holders.
+The underwriters may agree to allocate a number of ordinary shares to underwriters and selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the representatives to underwriters and selling group members that may make internet distributions on the same basis as other allocations.

-Our officers, directors and a substantial majority of holders of our outstanding share capital and equity securities have agreed, subject to specified exceptions, not to directly or indirectly:
+The selling shareholders have agreed, subject to specified exceptions, not to directly or indirectly:

-- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any of our ordinary shares or any securities convertible into or exercisable or exchangeable for our ordinary shares (including, without limitation, ordinary shares or such other securities which may be deemed to be beneficially owned by the such persons in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a share option or warrant); - enter into any hedging, swap or other agreement or transaction that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or such other securities; or - make any demand for or exercise any right with respect to the registration of any of our ordinary shares or any security convertible into or exercisable or exchangeable for our ordinary shares, or publicly disclose the intention to do any of the foregoing.
+offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any of our ordinary shares or any securities convertible into or exercisable or exchangeable for our ordinary shares (including, without limitation, ordinary shares or such other securities which may be deemed to be beneficially owned by the such persons in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a share option or warrant);

+- enter into any hedging, swap or other agreement or transaction that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or such other securities; or - make any demand for or exercise any right with respect to the registration of any of our ordinary shares or any security convertible into or exercisable or exchangeable for our ordinary shares, or publicly disclose the intention to do any of the foregoing.

-This restriction terminates after the close of business on and including the 180th day after the date of this prospectus.
-Cantor Fitzgerald & Co. may, in its sole discretion and at any time or from time to time before the termination of the 180-day period, release all or any portion of the securities subject to lock-up agreements.
+This restriction terminates after the close of business on and including the 180th day after February 16, 2021.
+However, following the 90th day after February 16, 2021, this restriction will not apply to one third of the remaining ordinary shares or any securities convertible into or exchangeable for ordinary shares such selling shareholder holds during each of the three subsequent 30-day periods.
+Cantor may, in its sole discretion and at any time or from time to time before the termination of the lockup period, release all or any portion of the securities subject to lock-up agreements.
+None of our directors, director nominees and officers or other shareholders have entered into lock-up agreements in connection with this offering.

-In addition, we have agreed, for the 180 days after the date of this prospectus and subject to specified exceptions, not to:
+Further, we have agreed, for the 30 days after the date of this prospectus and subject to specified exceptions, not to:

-- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, or submit to, or file with, the SEC a registration statement under the Securities Act relating to, any of our ordinary shares or any securities convertible into or exercisable or exchangeable for our ordinary shares, or publicly disclose the intention to undertake any of the foregoing; or - enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or any such other securities, without the prior written consent of Cantor Fitzgerald & Co.
+- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, or submit to, or file with, the SEC a registration statement under the Securities Act relating to, any of our ordinary shares or any securities convertible into or exercisable or exchangeable for our ordinary shares, or publicly disclose the intention to undertake any of the foregoing; or - enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or any such other securities, without the prior written consent of Cantor.

-We have also agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or contribute to payments the underwriters may be required to make in respect of these liabilities.
+We and the selling shareholders have also agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or contribute to payments the underwriters may be required to make in respect of these liabilities.

-We have applied to have our ordinary shares approved for listing on The Nasdaq Global Market under the symbol "NNOX."
+Our ordinary shares are listed on The Nasdaq Global Market under the symbol "NNOX."